sourdough croissants

 the finished butter block in the parchment paper

 Now check your butter.
-If it’s melty on the edges, place it in the refrigerator for a few minutes to chill.
+If it’s melty and greasy on the edges, place it in the refrigerator for a few minutes to chill.
 If it’s still cold, but very pliable when you bend the package, you are ready for the next step.

 Step 3 – Lock in Butter Block